Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-Also built on the Mercedes Benz Chassis this Airstream RV is designed with luxury in mind.
-You’ll see the same high-quality fixtures and features that you’d expect in any Airstream including modern control panels for everything from your steps to your tanks.
-There are also plenty of smaller touches sprinkled throughout the rig that can really make a difference.
 One of my favorites is the awning that automatically retracts if it detects too much movement.
-While it can’t always be ready for a huge gust of wind (and you still have to use common sense) it’s a series of features like this that make Airstream such a great brand.
+While it can’t always be ready for a huge gust of wind (and you still have to use common sense), it’s series of features like this that make Airstream such a great brand.

-Inside, you’ll find everything you’d expect including a large seating area and a kitchen space.
-I’d love to see more room on the countertop here but when you’re going this small something has to give.

-The bathroom features a three-piece (sink, shower, toilet) wet bath set up.
+Inside, there’s everything I’d typically expect from an RV, including a large seating area and a kitchen space.
+I’d love to see more room on the countertop here, but when you’re going this small, something has to give!
+The bathroom features a three-piece (sink, shower, toilet) wet bath setup.
 It’s small, as you’d expect, but Airstream gave the layout a slight twist by angling the toilet away from the wall.

 So instead of being parallel with the wall, it’s pointed out about 45 degrees.
-This gives you a lot more leg (and elbow) room.
-While this might not seem like a big deal when we’re talking about 19′ 5″ of living space every small change like this can really add up quickly.
+This provides a substantial amount of leg (and elbow) room.
+While this might not seem like a big deal, when we’re talking about 19′ 5″ of living space, every small change like this can really add up quickly!

 5. Winnebago Revel E44